tylerturdenpants/ember-attacher/README.md

   placement: 'top',

   // The container where the attachment's DOM will be inserted.
-  popperContainer: '.ember-application',
+  floatingElementContainer: '.ember-application',

-  // An options object that will be passed to Popper.js, the positioning library.
+  // An options object that will be passed to Floating UI "computePosition" function.
-  popperOptions: null,
+  floatingUiOptions: null,

   // NOT RECOMMENDED: We currently allow you to pass an explicit target, but this may be removed
   // in a future release.
   // Please provide your thoughts here: https://github.com/kybishop/ember-attacher/issues/109
-  popperTarget: null,
+  explicitTarget: null,

   // Whether or not to render the attachment in place in the DOM, as opposed to
-  // on the popperContainer.
+  // on the floatingElementContainer.
 NOTE: Rendering in place can cause z-index issues.
   renderInPlace: false,

   // The delay, in milliseconds, before the attachment will be shown.